-Appendix 6 Travel Plan Initiatives
+Appendix 6Travel Plan Initiatives

-Monitoring Review Responsibility Increase travel awareness amongst parents, staff and school community Carry out 'Travel to School survey' and analyse results 3 months after occupation of new site TPC Publish the results of the 'Travel to School survey' on the school website or newsletter Ongoing TPC / Headteacher Use the results of the 'Travel to School survey' to identify where improvements to the school journey can be made Annually ТРС Have a clearer picture of pupils' routes to school After Travel Survey ТРС Consult on the Draft Travel Plan After Travel Survey TPC / Headteacher / RBC Formally adopt the Travel Plan 3- 4 months after occupation of new site TPC / Headteacher / RBC Include Travel Plan in the school prospectus Annually TPC / Headteacher Include Travel information in new starter's packs Ongoing TPC / Headteacher Use the results of the Travel to School survey to ensure targets are achieved and to set new targets Annually ТРС Annual feedback to pupils, parents and staff of results of the Travel to School Survey Annually TPC School Travel Display/notice board Updated Regularly ТРС Increase travel awareness amongst pupils Assembly/class talks on Travel Plan progress Ongoing ТРС Plan sustainable travel activities and road safety education into relevant curriculum Ongoing TPC / Teachers Include the school governors in the Travel Plan process Ongoing TPC / Headteacher Use the results of the Travel to School survey to ensure targets are achieved and to set new targets Annually TPC Encourage walking Participate in Walk to School weeks and other 'green travel' campaigns Annually ТРС Introduce WOW initiatives with 'Walk on Wednesday' or 'Walk once a week', where all the school is actively encouraged to walk 0-6 months after occupation of the new site.
+Monitoring Review Responsibility Increase travel awareness amongst parents, staff and so chool community Carry out 'Travel to School survey' and analyse results 3 months after occupation of new site TPC Publish the results of the 'Travel to School survey' on the school website or newsletter Ongoing TPC / Headteacher Use the results of the 'Travel to School survey' to identify where improvements to the school journey can be made Annually TPC Have a clearer picture of pupils' routes to school After Travel Survey TPC Consult on the Draft Travel Plan After Travel Survey TPC / Headteacher / RBC Formally adopt the Travel Plan 3- 4 months after occupation of new site TPC / Headteacher / RBC Include Travel Plan in the school prospectus Annually TPC / Headteacher Include Travel information in new starter's packs Ongoing TPC / Headteacher Use the results of the Travel to School survey to ensure targets are achieved and to set new targets Annually TPC Annual feedback to pupils, parents and staff of results of the Travel to School Survey Annually TPC School Travel Display/notice board Updated Regularly TPC Increase travel awareness amongst pupils Assembly/class talks on Travel Plan progress Ongoing TPC Plan sustainable travel activities and road safety education into relevant curriculum Ongoing TPC / Teachers Include the school governors in the Travel Plan process Ongoing TPC / Headteacher Use the results of the Travel to School survey to ensure targets are achieved and to set new targets Annually TPC Encourage walking Participate in Walk to School weeks and other 'green travel' campaigns Annually TPC Introduce WOW initiatives with 'Walk on Wednesday' or 'Walk once a week', where all the school is actively encouraged to walk 0-6 months after occupation of the new site.
 TPC

-Review storage arrangements and facilities Ongoing TPC / Headteacher Encourage Cycling Assess adequacy of cycle storage facilities Ongoing ТРС Investigate need for a further cycle & Scooter parking facilities Annually TPC / Headteacher Continue to offer cycle training schemes Ongoing TPC / Headteacher Participation in Bike week Annually TPC Promote cycle to work scheme for staff Ongoing ТРС Run a cycle bus initiative Ongoing DR Continue to campaign for cycle paths Ongoing ТРС Encourage sensible and safe car use Promote car sharing Ongoing ТРС Promote and encourage safe parking Ongoing ТРС Monitor the use of parking Ongoing ТРС Investigate possible driveway lending Ongoing TPC / Headteacher Investigate converting some of the staff car parking spaces for car sharers Ongoing ТРС Regular reminders to pupils, parents and staff regarding the parking restrictions at the school and on the surrounding highway network and outline the alternatives available to them Ongoing Headteacher Improve safety on the school journey • Teach pupils to recognise and manage risk and make safer choices about healthy lifestyles, different environments and travel Ongoing TPC / Teachers Involve pupils in road safety campaigns e.g. designing signs at school entrances with appropriate messages, letters to parents and residents, bus operators Ongoing TPC / Teachers Encourage bus use Provide information on bus services Ongoing ТРС Encourage parents to use a bus to go on to work after drop off Ongoing ТРС
+Investigate need for a further cycle & Scooter parking Ongoing Annually TPC Assess adequacy of cycle storage facilities Investigate need for a further cycle & Scooter parking TPC Investigate need for a further cycle & Scooter parking TPC Appually facilities Allitually TPC / Headteacher Continue to offer cycle training schemes Ongoing TPC / Headteacher Participation in Bike week Annually TPC Promote cycle to work scheme for staff Ongoing TPC Run a cycle bus initiative Ongoing DR Continue to campaign for cycle paths Ongoing TPC Encourage sensible and safe car use Promote car sharing Ongoing TPC Promote and encourage safe parking Ongoing TPC Monitor the use of parking Ongoing TPC Investigate possible driveway lending Ongoing TPC / Headteacher Regular reminders to pupils, parents and staff regarding the parking restrictions at the school and on the surrounding highway network and outline the alternatives available to them Ongoing Headteacher Improve safety on the school journey Teach pupils to recognise and manage risk and make safer choices about healthy lifestyles, different environments and travel Ongoing TPC / Teachers Involve pupils in road safety campaigns e.g. designing signs at school entrances with appropriate messages, letters to parents and residents, bus operators Ongoing TPC / Teachers Encourage bus use Provide information on bus services Ongoing TPC Encourage parents to use a bus to go on to work after drop off Ongoing TPC Monitoring Review Responsibility Ongoing TPC